 The best full spectrum CBD oil is one that contains all the cannabis compounds from within the cannabis plant.
 As long as it's hemp-derived, the THC will be less than 0.3%.
 This ensures that it can have no psychoactive effect on the person taking the product, whilst boosting the potential for the entourage effect.
 Full spectrum CBD oil will contain:

 - Fatty acids

-It’s really fascinating that every strain of cannabis is subtly different thanks to terpenes, from the aroma and taste to the actual effect it has on the body.
-CBD oil is mixed with additional terpenes to create specific effects like increasing the amount of limonene to help reduce stress levels or raise your mood.
-As further research is completed, we will only discover more about cannabis’ compound benefits.
+It’s fascinating that every strain of cannabis is subtly different, thanks in part to terpenes, from its aroma to its taste to its actual effect it has on the body.
+CBD oil is blended with additional terpenes to create specific effects, such as increasing the amount of limonene to help reduce stress levels or raise your mood.
+As further research is conducted, we will only discover more about the benefits of cannabis compounds.

 What are your favorite terpenes?
-Have you experienced the entourage effect?
+Have you experienced the entourage effect in your favorite CBD product?
 Tell us all about it!